SupCodeTech/DeepPulmoTB/README.md

 `Cavern_report_train_bboxes`: The path input is the file path of cavern report bounding boxes cvs. \
 `Cavern_Report_Train_CT`: This path refers to the original CT data files of the two tasks of cavern detection and cavern report. \
-`Cavern_Report_Train_Masks1`: This path refers to the train mask version 1 data file of the lung area of the cavern report task. \
+`Cavern_Report_Train_Masks1`: This path refers to the train mask version 1 data files of the lung area of the cavern report task. \
-`Cavern_Report_Train_Masks2`: This path refers to the train mask version 2 data file of the lung area of the cavern report task. \
+`Cavern_Report_Train_Masks2`: This path refers to the train mask version 2 data files of the lung area of the cavern report task. \
 `Cavern_Report_Train_CT_PNG`: This path refers to the decompressed images of the original CT data files of the two tasks of cavern detection and cavern report. \
 `Training_Mask_Dataset`: This path refers to the storage path of the generated DeepPulmoTB data.